ganbuan/CyberNotebook/README.md

 3. Each party calculates their public key <i>A = g^a mod p</i> and <i>B = g^b mod p</i>
 4. Each party sends the keys to each other (i.e. the key exchange)
 5. Calculate shared secret using the received public key using their own private key

+### SSH Keys
+SSH key authentication uses public and private keys to prove the client is valid and an authorised user on the server.
+By default, these are RSA keys.
+However, you can choose which algorithm to generate and add a passphrase to encrypt the SSH key.

+**ssh-keygen**: program to generate key pairs

+The <i>~/.ssh folder<i> is the default place to store these keys for OpenSSH.
+The <i>authorized_keys</i> file holds the public eys that are allowed to access to the server if key authentication is enabled.

+SSH keys are an excellent way to upgrade a reverse shell.
+Leaving an SSH key in the authorized keys file on a machine can be a useful backdoor for CTFs, penetration testing, and red teaming.